pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

             auto_wrap_policy=t5_auto_wrap_policy,
             mixed_precision=bfSixteen,
             device_id=torch.cuda.current_device(),
-            sharding_strategy=ShardingStrategy.SHARD_GRAD_OP # FULL_SHARD)
+            sharding_strategy=ShardingStrategy.SHARD_GRAD_OP # ZERO2)

 This will reduce the communication overhead in FSDP, in this case, it holds full parameters after forward and through the backwards pass.

 This saves an all_gather during backwards so there is less communication at the cost of a higher memory footprint.
 Note that full model params are freed at the end of backwards and all_gather will happen on the next forward pass.

 Backward Prefetch
 -----------------
 The backward prefetch setting controls the timing of when the next FSDP unit's parameters should be requested.
 By setting it to `BACKWARD_PRE`, the next FSDP's unit params can begin to be requested and arrive sooner before the computation of the current unit starts.
 This overlaps the `all_gather` communication and gradient computation which can increase the training speed in exchange for slightly higher memory consumption.
 It can be utilized in the FSDP wrapper in 2.4 as follows:

 .. code-block:: python